A new series of training sessions will begin in the Spring of 2008. Call Karin Weber at 707-938-1519 for more information.

 hours, most hikes are offered on weekends.

-groups of students outside the museum.
+walks to supervised groups of students.
 The lecture touches on all aspects of

 London's adventurous life, writing, and farming.
 Wide variety of audience levels.